ronnymees/introduction_to_prototyping/docs/README.md

 ## Sources

-This work is the result of the knowledge of the writer, colleagues at VIVES University college and professionally relevant sources such as:
+This work is the result of the knowledge of the writer & colleagues at VIVES University college:

+* Ronny Mees
+* Nico De Witte
+* Sille Van Landschoot

+And professionally relevant sources such as:

 * To be added